 In fact, it's quite an enjoyable book, and went on to become (eventually) an arguably enjoyable film.
-Production problems, a screenplay reportedly written by a cast of thousands, and a less-than-clear sense of direction by Wim Wenders, hindered the film, but it's still worth a look.
-It's fun to watch for "quotes" from other movies and Hammett's own work, not to mention somne intriguing cameos (notably those of crimewriter Ross Thomas and Elisha Cook Jr.), and it's not a bad PI flick, either.
-Sure, both the book, and the subsequent film deal with an "entirely imaginary story", yes, but there's far more "truth" in them than in the recent disappointing A&E TV biopic Dash and Lilly.
+Production problems, a screenplay reportedly written by a cast of thousands, and a less-than-clear sense of direction by Wim Wenders hindered the film, but it's still worth a look.
+It's fun to watch for "quotes" from other movies and Hammett's own work, not to mention some intriguing cameos (notably those of crimewriter Ross Thomas and Elisha Cook Jr.), and it's not a bad PI flick, either.
+Sure, both the book, and the subsequent film deal with an "entirely imaginary story", yes, but there's far more "truth" in them than in the disappointing 1999 A&E TV biopic Dash and Lilly.

 Gores, of course, knows something about real-life San Francisco private eyes who become writers.
 He's the creator of the DKA series, and a handful of other quality work in the genre.
 And, of course, Dashiell Hammett was a real guy.